Calvin-L/sublime-coq-plugin/README.md

 ## Known Issues / TODO

  - Custom notations using the `.` symbol cause problems
- - Qualified names can be split up incorrectly (e.g. `Import A.B.C` or `record.(field)`).
-Do not instruct the plugin to evaluate to just after a period in a qualified name.
  - I have no idea what happens if you duplicate the view in which you are interacting with Coq
  - Behavior is weird and undefined when the file you are interacting with is re-loaded because it changed on disk